syjung6967/aws-wan-scripts/README.md

 Default VPC and subnets are chosen for launching instances.

+Launch your instances accross worldwide regions within 20 seconds.
+(For initial environment setup, it takes about one minute)

 # Similar projects
 * [vagrant-aws](https://github.com/mitchellh/vagrant-aws): vagrant plugin for managing AWS-compatible box